Large-scale scraping: How to get all the data you need from complex websites

 2. Create servers as needed

-3. Merge the results back into a single dataset, and then unify and deduplicate using the Merge, Dedup & Transform Datasets actor
+3. Merge the results back into a single dataset, and then unify and deduplicate using the Merge, Dedup & Transform Datasets Actor (accessible on Apify Store).

 Your choice of proxy impacts your web scraping costs.
-Datacenter proxies are likely to get banned if you are scraping at a large scale.
+Datacenter proxies are likely to get banned if you are scraping at scale.
 Residential proxies are expensive.
-So the best solution is a combination of datacenter proxies, residential proxies, and external API providers.
+So the best solution is to combine datacenter proxies, residential proxies, and external API providers.

 Large-scale scraping is complicated, so remember:

-➡️ Apify has extensive experience in overcoming the challenges posed by large-scale scraping.
-If large-scale data extraction is what you need, get in touch for a custom-made solution.
+Need help with large-scale scraping?
+Apify has extensive experience in overcoming the challenges posed by complex websites.
+If large-scale data extraction is what you need, contact Sales for a demo or custom-made solution.